French activists plan a "No Trump Zone" ahead of president's visit

 "Trump is not welcome in Paris," said the event's Facebook page.
 "We are opposed to his positions on the climate crisis, his international politics against migrants, his sexist speeches and behavior, his Islamophobia and racist remarks, his military plans around the world and his neo-liberalism and capitalism."

-On Bastille Day itself, there will be a march titled "Don't Let Your Guard Down Against Trump" that starts from the from the Place de Clichy.
+On Bastille Day itself, there will be a march titled "Don't Let Your Guard Down Against Trump" that starts from the Place de Clichy.

 According to organizers, "an American contingent" will be part of the demonstrations.